developer-program/engineering-track/README.md

 This 6-week program will start on 11 April 2020 and end on 12 June 2020.

 Program schedule can be viewed [here](https://github.com/developer-program/engineering-track/projects/1).
 Please note that modules are subject to change.

+## Project

+Apartments and Residential Management System (Arms) comprises of:

+- a frontend application built in React
+- a RESTful API service built in Express and connected to a MongoDB datastore

+### Accessing the project repositories

+For trainees to gain access to the project repositories you must first be added to the [Engineering Track](https://github.com/orgs/developer-program/teams/engineering-trainees) team.

+Provide your instructors with your GitHub handles and they will invite you to the team.